Above: Reddit user serendipitousserpent's three hour match.

 Here’s how it works: Two 16-man teams vie for control of a single objective.
 The victors push onwards to the next objective in the chain leading to the opposing team’s base.
 If a team reaches the last point in the chain, the objective shifts to a Rush-like finale in which the attacking team must disable two telegraph stations but with a 40-ticket respawn limit.
 If the stations remain standing after all the tickets are gone, the control points reset, and the slog begins anew.

-Crowning everything is a Conquest-style timer counting up instead of down—which, according to the , is supposed to run out at some point.
+Crowning everything is a Conquest-style timer counting up instead of down—which, according to the official trailer, is supposed to run out at some point.
 Whether intended or a bug, Frontlines’ timer isn’t an indicator of a set round limit: it simply counts how many minutes everyone has spent bitterly trading objective flips.
-The results are .
+The results are predictably ridiculous.

 The Battlefield community has been comparing triple-digit timers from Frontlines matches to see just how much dedication a group of 32 strangers can devote to a single round of play.
 Final scoreboard tallies reach equally outrageous numbers, with some players even edging close to an absurd 100,000 points and hundreds of kills thanks to what has quickly become a go-to mode for amassing mountains of rank experience points and completing weapon unlock challenges.

 Frontlines’ peculiar timer presents an interesting long-form take on typical Battlefield design.
 Although the 32-player limit tempers the anarchy of 64-player modes, fights feel far more desperate given the slow capture rate of each control point.
-The emotional drain of enduring multiple comeback scenarios from the 40-ticket finale has caused calls for both a and keeping the timer .
-In the end, DICE decided to (opens in new tab) for Frontlines in this month's upcoming patch, but says it’ll also consider an infinite-duration version as a custom game mode to preserve the ongoing madness.
+The emotional drain of enduring multiple comeback scenarios from the 40-ticket finale has caused calls for both a fixed timer and keeping the timer as-is.
+In the end, DICE decided to re-implement a time limit for Frontlines in this month's upcoming patch, but says it’ll also consider an infinite-duration version as a custom game mode to preserve the ongoing madness.

 Here are both positive and negative remarks from some Battlefield players: